jareddwilson32/startup/README.md

 Simon HTML Assignment:
 - Organize file with Head and Body tags, organize Body section into a Header, Main, and Footer.
 - Leave comments where I'm going to need to add features later.

+Simon CSS Assignment:
+- Need to look more into the main, basic bootstrap classes becuase it seems to be way easier to use them than creating my own from scratch.
+- Using bootstrap css classes as a foundation and then overriding them to customize further seems to be effective.